Are Hernias Painful?

-Every hernia is unique.
-For that reason, it’s not always possible to tell when the tissue will get stuck within the hernia defect, which makes it difficult to predict the timing and the intensity of pain.
+There are many unique types of hernias.
+For that reason, it’s not always possible to tell when the tissue will get stuck within the hernia defect, which makes it difficult to predict the timing and the intensity of hernia pain.

 Even if you have no hernia pain, you should still get your hernia examined or treated.

 Hernias never heal on their own.
 With time, hernias grow in size.
 This allows more tissue to be pushed through the hernia defect as more time passes, therefore increasing the risk of the blood flow being interrupted at some point.
 Again, the interruption of blood flow is what causes hernia pain.

 I have belly button or groin pain.
 That means I have a hernia, right?

 Pain in the groin or the umbilicus (belly button area) can be caused by conditions other than a hernia.
 Muscle strain is a very common cause of groin pain.
 This is an injury to the muscle fibers, causing a small muscle tear.
 With rest and time, this pain usually completely resolves in 8-12 weeks.
 If you have persistent pain, talk to your doctor.

 It's possible to have multiple hernias at once.